C4ort26/CyberSecurity-portfolio-/README.md

 # CyberSecurity-portfolio-
-CyberSecurity portfolio showcasing penetration testing and analysis project Fantastic, Ohunene — let’s build both the Markdown file for your GitHub repo and a blog post that showcases your penetration testing project with clarity and impact.
-These will help you stand out to recruiters, collaborators, and anyone exploring your portfolio.

----
+CyberSecurity portfolio showcasing penetration testing and analysis project

 📝 1.
 Markdown File for GitHub Repo (README.md)

-`markdown

 🛡️ Penetration Test: Metasploitable2

 🔍 Overview